Emergency Dental CareFor an appointment call our office today at 518-399-4031 or Make an Appointment

 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at 1st Advantage Dental - Glenville are trained to quickly respond by connecting you with a dentist who can give prompt relief.
+When a toothache or another dental emergency strikes, the emergency team at 1st Advantage Dental - Glenville are trained to quickly respond by connecting you with a provider who can give prompt relief.
 We handle a wide range of emergency dental issues, which may include:

 - Toothaches- Severe pain is a sign that something is amiss.
 The longer you wait, the more difficult (and expensive) the solution.
 Rinsing out your mouth with warm saltwater will hopefully dislodge any trapped food between your teeth.
 If you are experiencing facial swelling, use a cold compress and acetaminophen for temporary relief.